MaxLarose/MaxLarose.github.io/README.md

 # MaxLarose.github.io

 Welcome to my website!
 It serves as a compilation of my most recent projects.
-It features a blog section in which I discuss issues related to mathematics and software.
+It features a blog section in which I discuss matters related to mathematics and software.